tahsmith/CarND-Path-Planning-Project/writeup.md

  * Valid lane: Ensures the cars do not change lanes off the track
  * Speed limit: Stay below the hard speed limit.
  * Speed cost: Stay close to the soft speed limit.
+ * Speed opportunity: Prefer lanes that the car could travel faster in.
  * Keep right: Stay on the right lane if possible.
 This weight is only slightly greater than the cost of changing lanes, so it will only happen if nothing else is going on.
  * Car avoidance: Make sure there is a safe gap between cars.
  * Lane change: Don't make unnecessary lane changes.

+ The cost function for a canditate plan is implemented in PathPlanner::CostForTrajectory.

 ## Trajectory Generation

 ### Own car

-To generate trajectories for the car under control.
-The first three point of Last path are taken to calculate an initial velocity and acceleration so the new curve joins smoothly to the last one.
-Final states are chosen by transforming desired final state s,d coords to x,y coords.
-The road normal is used to find a final velocity.
-(See PathPlanner::GenerateTrajectoryFromCurrent.)
-A jerk minimal polynomial is used at the interpolation curve between the start and end points.

-The trajectory is then filtered to ensure it does not exceed the constraints at any point.

-Road points are also interpolated with polynomial, instead of the linear routine provided.
-This allowed from smoother curves in corners.
-(See MapData class.)
+Trajectory generation is done in two parts.
+Firstly plans for each state are created along with s-d curves for the target lanes and speeds from the current state.
+The best of these wrt to the costs above is used to generate the final trajectory.
+(See: PathPlanner::PlanPath and PathPlanner::GeneratePlanForState)

+The final trajectory is then made by taking some of the previous x-y curve generated along with the s-d points converted into x-y points as waypoints for interpolation.
+These interpolated points are then passed back to the simulator.
+(See: PathPlanner::FinalTrajectory)

 ### Other cars

 Other cars on the road are assumed to occupy the same lane and travel at the same speed.
-Their trajectories are calculated use the same JMT.
-(See PathPlanner::UpdateCarPaths).
+(See: PathPlanner::UpdateCarPaths)